kyrabrown/webware-sink-em/README.md

 Our group created a battleship game named Sink 'Em.
 It includes a create/join game feature for two players to play together, a placement phase where players decide where to place their ships on a grid, and a firing phase where players guess where their opponent's ship might be.
 Our application supports multiple on-going games running in parallel through the use of game codes, and will notify users to reset the game if their opponent disconnects.

 The create game feature creates a game code the join game field accepts, and both pages generate a name for the player which can be modified if desired.
 When both players click "Ready," the placement stage begins and gives players 5 ships to place anywhere on the board, allowing them to rotate them both horizontally and vertically.
 The firing stage allows players to select a square to guess (within 30 seconds, otherwise it switches to the opponent's turn), submit when ready, and lets both players know if the guess was a hit or miss.
 While waiting for your turn, the player can see the hits and misses of their opponent.
 When a ship has been sunk or when a player has won, the server notifies the users.
 Everything is brought together with visuals via Tailwind.
-Please use this application with your browser in "Light Mode."
+Please use this application with your browser in full screen.
+Can be used in dark or light mode.

 ## Technologies Used: